 - Set goals.
 Make sure to write them down.
 Having goals and having anxiety is the same process.
 We go into the future and in both of them, in our mind, but with goals, we imagine a positive future!

 - Spend time with your pet.
-People who have pets are very happy to be around them (otherwise, they wouldn’t bother having a pet, right!).
+People who have pets, such as a Beagle or Retriever, are very happy to be around them (otherwise, they wouldn’t bother having a pet, right?).
 When you feel anxious, go and play with your pet.
 It will distract you perfectly!

 - Spend time with babies and young kids.
 Babies and young kids are very joyful and innocent.
 They are a great reminder of our joyous moments in life.
 They laugh and smile a lot and are happy with simple things like hugs, smiles, a song and a cuddle.
 They are fantastic in getting the perspective right.